 A 2017 U.S. Climate Science Special Report noted that there has been an upward trend in North Atlantic hurricane activity since 1970.
 The report forecasts that future hurricanes formed in the North Atlantic will drop more rain and may have higher wind speeds.
-This is because a warmer atmosphere will hold more water, and hurricanes are efficient at wringing water out of the atmosphere and dumping it on land.20
+This is because a warmer atmosphere will hold more water, and hurricanes are efficient at wringing water out of the atmosphere and dumping it on land.

 Shutesbury's location in western Massachusetts reduces the risk of extremely high winds that are associated with hurricanes, although it can experience some high wind events, especially at higher elevations.
-Therefore Shutesbury has a High probability, or a 25 to 50% chance, of experiencing a hurricane or tropical storm event in a given year.
+Therefore Shutesbury has a XX probability, or a XX chance, of experiencing a hurricane or tropical storm event in a given year.

-The Vulnerability Assessment revealed a hurricane occurrence could have a Limited or Critical impact the town, with potential multiple injuries to citizens possible and with a potential of between 10 and 50% of property in affected area damaged or destroyed.
+While historically there have been no Hurricane events in Shutesbury, (IS THIS THE CASE?
+WHAT ABOUT HURRICANE GLORIA IMPACTS? the Vulnerability Assessment revealed an occurrence could XX impact the Town, with potential multiple injuries to citizens possible and with a potential of more than XX% of property damaged or destroyed.